Public voting is now open for the FOOH Awards! Have your say on the final winners.

 Using high-resolution cameras and the appropriate camera settings (e.g., frame rate, sensitivity, video recording settings) is critical to ensuring that the footage retains its clarity and quality, making it easier to integrate high-quality CGI elements without losing detail.

 Ensuring the best image quality settings are used for the recorded footage is essential.
-Shooting in 4K (Ultra HD) resolution is crucial for high-quality tracking, visual effects integration, and the ability to crop within the shot frame.
+Shooting in 4K (Ultra HD) is key for quality tracking and visual effects.
+It also lets you crop within the shot frame.

 Video Recording Formats